 - Unsaturated fat

 You will mainly find these fats in oils and plants.
-These are the better kinds of fats and might help Eating lower your cholesterol and reduce your risk of heart disease.
-And you guessed it, peanut butter spread is known as a good source of unsaturated fat.
+These are the better kinds of fats and might help lower your cholesterol and reduce your risk of heart disease.
+And you guessed it, peanut butter spread is known to be a good source of unsaturated fat.

 You Should Eat Peanut Butter Spread